vaibhavkrshn/UMAP-t-BGER/README.md

 # t-BGER
-This is the repository for our UMAP 2023 publication

 ## Introduction

-This is the repo of "Simplifying sparse expert recommendation using temporal-aware graph diffusion in community question answering"
+This is the repo of "Simplifying sparse expert recommendation using temporal-aware graph diffusion in community question answering" 31st ACM International Conference on User Modeling, Adaptation and Personalization (ACM-UMAP), 2023

 ## Preparing Data